 - Academic Excellence Award

 Academic Excellence Award

-Charitable Activity Award
+Volunteer Activity Award

 Innovation: Someone who has taken initiative to spearhead charitable work which significantly benefited the organization(s) they worked for.

 Inspiration: Someone who stands as an example of commitment to excellence, perhaps having demonstrated leadership and achievement in a variety of contexts within the charity sector.